Taenyun Kim

 Sungkyunkwan University, South Korea

 Sep.
 2019 – Aug.
-2021BA in Psychology & B.S. in Interdisciplinary Informatics,
+2021BA in Psychology & BS in Interdisciplinary Informatics,

 Sungkyunkwan University, South Korea